 The Price of a Mile is the third in a series of exhibitions honouring the work of doctors who administered anaesthesia and pain relief to the wounded of the First World War.
 It explores the anaesthetics and pain relief available during the Battle of the Somme, and the facilities and techniques used by medical teams in 1916.

-Join us for a very special launch event:
+Join us for a very special Lates event:

-- A fascinating panel discussion with Prof Roger Kneebone, Professor of Surgical Education and Engagement Science at Imperial College, and Dr Jean Horton, retired anaesthetist and past President of the History of Anaesthesia Society.
+- A fascinating panel discussion with Col Duncan Parkhouse, Queen's Honorary Physician and Defence Representative to the AAGBI Council, and Prof Roger Kneebone, Professor of Surgical Education and Engagement Science at Imperial College

-- Explore the Price of a Mile exhibition and the Anaesthesia Heritage Centre.
+- Explore the Price of a Mile exhibition in a private view at the Anaesthesia Heritage Centre.

 Book your place today